davidcarlisle/dpc-inputenc-tests/readme.txt

 This is an experimental extension of inputenc for Unicode TeXs.
-It is called xinputenc here for LPPL reasons and to allow (with care) side by sode comparison with the current inputenc.
-(Most of the .def files have the smae names when generated, so you need to note input paths when doing such a comparison.
+It is called xinputenc here for LPPL reasons and to allow (with care) side by side comparison with the current inputenc.
+(Most of the .def files have the same names when generated, so you need to note input paths when doing such a comparison.

 It is _not_ intended (ever) for public release, it is just checked in